The 10 Best Chinese Carbon Road Bike Wheels TESTED (2025)

 The selection above includes popular Chinese wheels that are safe to ride (trust me, I’ve tried most of them).
 The following three stand out from the rest.

-Read this buyer’s guide, where you will find more useful information to make a wise and thoughtful decision before spending hundreds of dollars on a new Chinese wheelset.
+Read this buyer’s guide for more useful information before spending hundreds of dollars on a new Chinese wheelset.
+Make sure to also check out the FAQ section.

 Wheels for Disc or Rim Brakes

-These two types of wheels differ from each other.
-Wheels for rim brakes use quick release, and wheels for disc brakes use a through-axle (also called thru-axle).
+Today’s bikes use rim or disc brakes.
+You can’t buy disc-brake wheels and use them on a bike with rim brakes.
+These two types of wheels differ.
+Wheels for rim brakes use quick release, and wheels for disc brakes use a through-axle (also called a thru-axle).

 Clincher vs. Tubular vs. Tubeless

-Wheels (and their rims) exist in 3 types – clincher, tubular, and tubeless.
+Wheels (and their rims) exist in 3 types: clincher, tubular, and tubeless.

 Illustration of different types of wheel profiles (clincher vs. tubular vs. tubeless)